avodovnik/SensorKit/README.md

 ## Sensors supported by SensorKit

-Add your own sensor to [SensorsRegistry](https://github.com/kevinash/SensorKit/blob/master/SensorKit/SensorsRegistry.cs)
+Add your own sensor to [SensorsRegistry](https://github.com/kevinash/SensorKit/blob/master/SensorKit/SensorsRegistry.cs).
+SensorKit is open to all sensor manufacturers.
+If you are a registered developer, simply update GitHub with your sensor information in the open [SensorsRegistry](https://github.com/kevinash/SensorKit/blob/master/SensorKit/SensorsRegistry.cs) and you can use SensorKit to connect to any sensors supported by the kit easily:

 [![illumiSki](https://github.com/kevinash/SensorKit/blob/master/assets/illumiski-150.png)](https://illumisens.com/collections/frontpage/products/illumiski-ski-sensor) [illumiSki](https://illumisens.com/collections/frontpage/products/illumiski-ski-sensor) sensor addon for ski and snowboard